ShadowoftheRedFox/Kyrazail-Adventure-Dev/README.md

 Bug and Support
 ===============

-Known bug and future updates themes can be found on our [Discordserver](https://discord.gg/5mF5AHnRCr).
+Known bug and future updates themes can be found on our [Discord server](https://discord.gg/5mF5AHnRCr).
 You can report bug via Discord or via the mail ****kyra.devs\@gmail.com****.
 Discord might be more reactive and tell you if it\'s a known bug or not.
 If you need any help in the game, press **P** to open the pause menu and select the **Help**